Knee Joint Anatomy

 • Fibula: the outer shin bone

-The knee bones work together to support the body and transfer forces between the hip and foot, allowing the leg to move smoothly and efficiently.
+The knee bones work together to support the entire body and transfer forces between the hip and foot, allowing the leg to move smoothly and efficiently.

 Human knee joint anatomy actually comprises of two joints, the